“The right word at the right time will unlock the door to treasures – the wrong one will close it forever” – Rasheed Ogunlaru

 Millions of years of evolution have taught our bodies to react in a certain manner to external threats.
 In moments of stress, our bodies react by releasing chemicals like cortisol that increase the heart rate.

-This is often termed as “amygdala hijacking” by psychologists.
+This is often termed “amygdala hijacking” by psychologists.
 As a result, we often overreact or behave irrationally.
 Basically, the neurochemical interactions in the brain make it even harder to think straight and behave rationally.

 While there are no defined rules for handling difficult conversations, I have found that these nine crucial steps can make a big difference.